FAQs - Bursar

 A $350 damage deposit is charged on a yearly basis to all students who reside in campus housing.
 The deposit is credited back to the student's account by June 30 of the academic year.
 Damage charges (if applicable) are assessed to a student's account at the same time.

-Students who take more than the standard 20 credit hours must pay for each additional credit hour.
+University students in the Day Program who take more than the standard 20 credit hours must pay for each additional credit hour.

 Health Insurance Information